“Haba na haba, hujaza kibaba”

 The beauty of learning directly from intelligent fanatics, through their stories, is that the intelligent fanatic often provides the source of inspiration for their great ideas.
 Ian and I have found that these ideas often come from great leaders that came before them.
 Intelligent fanatics take these ideas, put their twist on it, and execute them on a whole new level.

 I’ll also highlight the decline in Bethlehem Steel.
-The company lost all of those qualities while the fanatic led organization held tightly onto those values and remains today.
+The company lost all of those qualities while Mary Kay Inc. held tightly onto those values and remains today.

 Charles M. Schwab had made his fortune with Bethlehem Steel Corporation, the largest shipbuilder and second-largest steel producer in America at the time.